ijsf/wersi-mk1-ex20-re/firmwares/README.md

 * Corrupted SysEx messages for blocks due to missing `0xF7` stop byte.
 * Corrupted SysEx messages for transform ('t') and switch ('s') due to missing `0xF7` stop byte.
 These messages have been disabled altogether.

-Other bugs or issues that still need to be fixed:

-* Change of Wersi MK1/EX20 SysEx identifier `0x01` to `0xFE` to identify fixed firmwares.
+* Change of Wersi MK1/EX20 SysEx identifier `0x01` to `0x7F` to identify fixed firmwares.

 ## Other firmwares